Pinjasaur/fastapi-htmx-todo/readme.md

 This is the companion source code to this tutorial on TestDriven.io: <https://testdriven.io/blog/fastapi-htmx/>

+I briefly wrote about it on my personal blog: <https://paul.af/testdriven-fastapi-htmx>

 A hosted instance is available on Render: <https://fastapi-htmx-todo.onrender.com>

 After cloning: